arrowheadapps/strapi-connector-firestore/README.md

 To support querying, the connector can be configured to maintain a metadata map (index) for any attribute inside these repeatable components.
 This configured by adding `"indexed": true` to any attribute in the component model JSON.
 This is ignored for non-repeatable components, because they can be queried directly.

 The connector automatically does this for all relation attributes.
+This can be disabled by setting `"indexed": false` on a relation attribute.
+Be aware that this will break relation behaviour and result in dangling references when the referred-to documents are deleted.

 The metadata map is stored in the document in a field named by appending "$meta" to the name of the field storing the components.